yegor256/blog/_drafts/_vars.md

 are evil.
 It started in 1973 when W.&nbsp;Wulf et al. [claimed](https://dl.acm.org/citation.cfm?id=953355) that "the non-local variable is a major contributing factor in programs which are difficult to understand."
-Since then, [many other reasons](http://wiki.c2.com/?GlobalVariablesAreBad) where suggested to convience programmers to stop using global variables.
+Since then, [many other reasons](http://wiki.c2.com/?GlobalVariablesAreBad) where suggested to convince programmers to stop using global variables.
 I think [I read them all](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil), but didn't find the one that bothers me most of all: composability.
-In a nutshell, global variables make code difficult or impossible to compose in ways, which are different from what its author expected.
+In a nutshell, global variables make code difficult or impossible to compose in ways which are different from what its original author expected.

 <!--more-->